hacmorgan/oxvox/README.md

 A hybrid-ish nearest neighbour search implemented in rust, tailored towards consistent performance, especially on difficult inputs for KDTrees

-## Okay but why?
-Suppose we are searching for `k` neighbours within radius `r`, OxVox can operate in two different modes depending on desired behaviour and performance (see *Performance* section below).

-### Inexact Mode (OxVoxApprox)
-Inexact mode is the bread and butter of this module.
-Instead of finding the `k` *nearest* neighbours, OxVoxApprox finds `k` roughly evenly distributed neighbours within radius `r`, avoiding a lot of expensive L2 distance computations and neighbour sorting.

-### Exact Mode
-Exact Mode behaves like a conventional *nearest* neighbour search, with decent performance in many situations, though typically worse than open3d's highly performant NearestNeighbourSearch

 ## Installation
 ### Precompiled (from PyPI, recommended)
 ```